Please enter a destination

 From Bago, continue by local train and enjoy the beautiful country side scenery.
 You will have the opportunity to chat with local people on the train before your arrival in Yangon and be directly transferred to your hotel.

 Fly from Yangon to Mandalay.
+Flight time is approximately 1 hour and 15 minutes.

-A fun tour to get to know the real Mandalay, starting with a visit to a viewpoint near the Ayeyarwaddy River for a cold Mandalay beer during sunset.
+This is a fun tour to get to know the real Mandalay, starting with a visit to a viewpoint near the Ayeyarwaddy River for a cold Mandalay beer during sunset.
 Continue to the busy Yadanar night market to have some traditional snacks and a walk around before heading to one of the most famous beer stations and BBQ restaurants in Mandalay.
 Your guide will order the food and make sure you’re satisfied.
 Continue before 8:30 PM to the excellent Mandalay marionettes theatre for a show performed by a mix of traditional dancers, musicians, and puppeteers.

 The Rupar Mandalar Resort is a romantic boutique hotel in an exotic atmosphere surrounded by nature.
 The hotel has 16 rooms with modern facilities, swimming pool, tennis court, and a health & beauty spa.